bcwongaa/mac-fan-control/README.md

-# Mac (M2 Pro) Fan Control
+# Mac (M2 Pro & M5 Pro) Fan Control

 > Because I don't wanna pay for Mac Fan Control.

 > A native macOS menu bar app that monitors die temperature and controls fan speeds via direct SMC access.

 > Fan control works on any Mac with fans.
-Temperature reading is currently keyed for **M2 Pro** — other chips will show `—°C` until their SMC key names are added to `SMCKeys.swift`.
+Temperature reading is currently keyed for **M2 Pro** and **M5 Pro** — other chips might show `—°C` until their SMC key names are added to `SMCKeys.swift`, and set fan speed function might not be working.

 > Maybe more support on future mac is coming, or not.